 b.
 Attend 1 book seminar facilitated by the course co-directors

 c.
 If you have read this book, please contact email@example.com to suggest alternative books.
-Students have also selecte Half the Sky by Nicholas Kristof and Sheryl WuDunn.
+Students have also selected Half the Sky by Nicholas Kristof and Sheryl WuDunn.

-- Attend at least one (1) Journal Club meeting
+- Attend at least two (2) Journal Club meetings

 - Completion of Student Site Evaluation: Global Health Student Site Evaluation